 This course seeks to identify and address many of the most pressing environmental challenges in today’s world.
 Finding genuinely sustainable and participatory solutions to those challenges is a major goal of this course.
 (Credit: 0.5 unit)

 BIOL 229 Ecology Laboratory

-The School for Field Studies, of which Kenyon is an affiliate college, offers study abroad opportunities in Costa Rica, Turks & Caicos, Kenya, Mexico, and Australia.
-Notable is the sustainable development program in Costa Rica and the tropical rainforest studies in Australia.
+The School for Field Studies (of which Kenyon is an affiliate college) offers study abroad opportunities in Costa Rica, Turks & Caicos, Kenya, Mexico, and Australia.
+One notable program is a sustainable development program offered in Costa Rica and the tropical rainforest studies program in Australia.

-The Organization for Tropical Studies (OTS) offers studying and research opportunities in tropical countries, many of which are related to conservation and ecology.
+The Organization for Tropical Studies (OTS) offers study and research opportunities in tropical countries, many of which are related to conservation and ecology.

 Study Abroad in Scandinavia (DIS) offers sustainability and Environmental Science programs in Denmark, with opportunities to learn about sustainability throughout Europe.